The Process of Selling Annuities

 - Pay for your own or your child’s education.

-- Invest money for a higher interest yield.
+- Invest money for a higher return.

 - The discount rate reduces the total amount of money you’d receive from the annuity over time.